The Ranger: Indeed, it's the famous Dungeon of Naheulbeuk.

 - Our Dwarves Are All the Same: The Dwarf is prone to fighting, loves beer and gold, comes from a mine and uses axes.
 However, it looks like his entire race just loves annoying the hell out of the other races.
 They're the ones producing the Chiantos candies, for a start.

-- Our Elves Are Better: Usually, in fantasy settings, elves are described as being highly intelligent beings.
+- Our Elves Are Different: Usually, in fantasy settings, elves are described as being highly intelligent beings.
 "Naheulbeuk"'s Elf, however...

 - Our Vampires Are Different: Arkheim von Drekkenhoff.
 Turns out he only feeds on coyotes and is hemophiliac.